- Chart

 Opportunities

-- Potential for increased production due to technological advancements
+- Potential for increased production from wells operated by third parties.

 Threats